Amorentia Sweet Dragon Fruit

-Dragon Fruit is said to prevent constipation, promote eye health, increase bone density, help in the formation of cell membranes and the prevention of anaemia and anti-neuritis, angular cheilitis, lowering cholesterol and most interesting of all, Dragon Fruit is said to help treat diabetes.
+They are said to prevent constipation, promote eye health, increase bone density, help in the formation of cell membranes and the prevention of anaemia and anti-neuritis, angular cheilitis, lowering cholesterol and most interesting of all, it is also said to help treat diabetes.

-Dragon Fruit is known to be high in antioxidants.
-Present findings show that regular consumption of Dragon Fruit reduces weight considerably, creating a well-balanced body, without compromising other individual health matters.
+Pitaya is known to be high in antioxidants.
+Present findings show that regular consumption of the fruit reduces weight considerably, creating a well-balanced body, without compromising other individual health matters.
 The seeds contain omega-3 fats.
 Research shows that omega-3 fatty acids can fight inflammation and autoimmune diseases.
 Resulting from its nutritional make up, including antioxidants, monounsaturated fats, vitamins, minerals, enzymes and fibre.

 Each plant is trained up a single post or precast concrete post protruding 1.8m out of the ground.
 Attached to the top of the support post is a steel cross-brace mounted inside an old car or motorbike tire, through which the production laterals or branches are trained to spread out and then hang down towards the ground.

-It is on these laterals that the Dragon Fruit flowers and fruit set occurs.
-Under Southern African growing conditions, Dragon Fruit plants must be established under irrigation.
+It is on these laterals that the flowers and fruit set occurs.
+Under Southern African growing conditions, The plants must be established under irrigation.

-Dragon Fruit are relatively easy to grow but establishment costs per ha are high.
-Under good growing conditions and with the right planting material, Dragon Fruit plants will yield their first fruit at two years old and be in full production by year 5.
+The plants are relatively easy to grow but establishment costs per ha are high.
+Under good growing conditions and with the right planting material, the plants will yield their first fruit at two years old and be in full production by year 5.
 Yields per ha range from 20 – 30 tons per ha under variable conditions.

 All the named selections supplied by Amorentia are naturally-pollination, sweet varieties or cultivars.
 A proportion of the licencing payments for Amorentia Sweet Dragon Fruit cultivar selections will be pooled and dedicated to the marketing and promotion of the Amorentia Sweet Dragon Fruit branded varieties.
 Become a lover of Dragon Fruit.
 They are healthy sweet and deliciously exotic, decorative and real conversation fruit.